thousandeyes/endpoint-support-tools/README.md

 #### [`Install-EndpointAgentTcpNetworkTests.ps1`](./scripts/Install-EndpointAgentTcpNetworkTests.ps1)

 PowerShell script to install, re-install or upgrade ThousandEyes Endpoint Agent with support for TCP network tests.
-The script can be invoked with a command line the following:
+The script can be invoked with a command line like the following:

 ```
 powershell.exe -ExecutionPolicy Bypass -NoProfile ^